CHI@Edge

 )

+Please make sure to specify a reservation_id with Nvidia devices only as this will not affect containers started on non-Nvidia Edge devices.
 Lastly, please make sure to use images and software that is compatible with the current L4T (Linux for Tegra) version that we are using, namely L4T 32.7.3.

 How do I check GPU memory usage on the Jetsons?

-This can be done with tegrastats.
-This is included in Nvidia’s L4T base image, or you can follow these steps to get the binary, which can be copied to your image.
+Follow these steps to get the binary, which can be copied to your image.

-My container stops with status Exited(1)
+My container stops with the status Exited(1)

 If you see the error exec user process caused: exec format error, the issue most likely an architecture issue.
 Make sure your container is built for the proper CPU type, which is linux/arm64 on most of our devices.